FAQ for COVID-19 – Frequently Asked Questions in view of the COVID-19 pandemic

 What is CYA’s timeline for decisions?

-CYA’s Spring 2022 semester is proceeding as scheduled.
-The summer 2022 sessions and the fall 2022 semester will also run as scheduled.
+The summer 2022 sessions are running as scheduled and the fall 2022 semester will also run as scheduled, with students arriving on August 29.

 If I cannot arrive in time due to a positive test, will I be able to catch up with classes?